 Also the Dutch election results have been very shocking for me.
 It will probably take a while before we have a functioning government again…..

 In my personal life, in the past few months, I had to deal with broken ribs, followed by a long recovery, and then Covid (the first time for me).
 All good now, though….

 On a positive note, the outcome of the Climate Summit 2023 sounds promising, and we are facing less inflation compared to last year.
 It is good to remember that there are always many things to be happy about.
 And because of the broken rib episode, I feel more grateful for the things I do have and can do.

 For New2NL, THE highlight of the year was for sure our 10th anniversary, which we celebrated in July with some of our dear clients and their families.

 I wish you peace, good health, and lots of personal and professional success in the New Year!

-Before this, there are a couple of things you should look into.
-Think about the below situations, whether they apply to your family.
+Before celebrating the new year, there are a couple of things you should look into.
+Think about the below situations, whether they apply to you and/or your family.

 Things to do before the year ends:

 - Switch health insurance provider